ynori7/credential-detector/README.md

 Line 711:
 secret = "Dklj34k3oi23kD"
 ```

+If the config flag is omitted, default configuration will be used.

 ## Features
 This highly configurable tool scans go files, json, and yaml files, searching for potential credentials.
 It reports